 Child abuse is a serious allegation against a parent.
 At this point, parents who participate in child shaming are being called bullies instead of abusers.
 However, this does not mean that in the future child shaming could be considered a form of child abuse.
 The child abuse laws in Michigan not only discuss physical harm inflicted on a child, but they also include language on mental harm to a child.

-The Law Offices of Shannon M. Smith are experienced Michigan child abuse attorneys.
+The Smith Blythe, PC are experienced Michigan child abuse attorneys.
 It is important as a parent who may be facing charges of child abuse to retain an attorney who is experienced at defending these charges and is familiar with Child Protective Services (CPS).
 Most allegations of child abuse are also handled by CPS and they can be charged criminally as well.
 Our office has had success in defending parents in termination proceedings and criminal charges of child abuse.
 If you or a loved one is being contacted by CPS in Michigan for allegations of child abuse, or are currently facing charges of child abuse, contact our office to set up a consultation.